Saitozaki Station: Lines

-The station is the starting point of the Kashii Line.
+The station is the northern terminus of the 25.4 kilometer Kashii Line to Umi.

 Station layout

 The station, which is unstaffed, consists of a bay platform and a side platform serving two tracks.
 The station building, a modern concrete and glass structure, houses as a waiting room and automatic ticket vending machines.
 Platform 1 is linked to the station building.
 Platform 2 is accessed by means of a level crossing near the end of the track.

-Adjacent stations
+Platforms

 History

 The station was opened on 1 January 1904 by the private Hakata Bay Railway as the northern terminus of a stretch of track to Sue.
 On 19 September 1942, the company, now renamed the Hakata Bay Railway and Steamship Company, with a few other companies, merged into the Kyushu Electric Tramway.
 Three days later, the new conglomerate, which assumed control of the station, became the Nishi-Nippon Railroad (Nishitetsu).
 On 1 May 1944, Nishitetsu's track from Saitozaki to Sue and the later extension to Umi was nationalized.
 Japanese Government Railways (JGR) which took over control of the station and the track which served it was designated the Kashii Line.
 With the privatization of Japanese National Railways (JNR), the successor of JGR, on 1 April 1987, JR Kyushu took over control of the station.

 On 14 March 2015, the station, along with others on the line, became a remotely managed "Smart Support Station".
 Under this scheme, although the station became unstaffed, passengers using the automatic ticket vending machines or ticket gates could receive assistance via intercom from staff at a central support centre.